gbartfay/TaxuallyTest/README.md

 # Notes

+- Detailed commit history can be found on the Refactoring branch.
-Testing is just an example, days could be spent on writing tests for this small service.
+- Testing is just an example, days could be spent on writing tests for this small service.

 # Taxually technical test